• Skip to main content

 • Sliced Green Onions or Scallions

-Making a sour cream chicken enchiladas casserole ahead of time is a convenient way to prepare a delicious meal for later.
+Making sour cream chicken enchiladas ahead of time is a convenient way to prepare a delicious meal for later.

 To make it ahead, follow the casserole directions, but do not bake it.
-Let it cool, and cover the baking dish tightly with plastic wrap or aluminum foil to prevent air exposure.
+Let it cool, then cover the baking dish tightly with plastic wrap or aluminum foil to prevent air from getting in.
 Store in the refrigerator for up to 24 hours.

 If you need to store it longer than 24 hours, it is best to freeze it.
-Let it cool, and cover the baking dish tightly with plastic wrap or aluminum foil to prevent air exposure.
+Let it cool, then cover the baking dish tightly with plastic wrap or aluminum foil to prevent air from getting in.
 Store in the freezer for up to three months.
 If frozen, let the casserole thaw overnight in the refrigerator before baking it.
+I often divide this recipe into four small dishes, bake one, and freeze the rest - it reheats beautifully.

 When ready to bake it, remove the casserole from the refrigerator and let it sit at room temperature for about 20-30 minutes while the oven heats up.
 Bake as directed in the recipe.